 - 1. The has a high level of personal skills; is church growth oriented; has a clear concept of evangelism; is skilled in leading people to Christ; has a deep passion for Gospel; preaches in contemporary style that is biblically based and Christ-centered; and always seeks to make God real to "everyday life" situations.
 The minister does not routinely visit the congregation, but faithfully visits new comers, the seek and hospitalized, and those seeking baptism or marriage. - 2.
-New people come to the church because of the church, its reputation, and some advertising.
-A small percentage of the congregational budget is spent on advertising, and very little "door-to-door" visiting is done.
-However, church members bring others-relatives, friends, neighbors with them to church. - 3.
+A advertising, advertising. and and because bring budget church church church, church come congregational done. friends, However, is is its little members neighbors New of of on others-relatives, people percentage reputation, small some spent the the them to to very visiting with - 3.
 The congregation displays friendliness by going out of the way to welcome new people.
 For example church regulars will introduce themselves to new people sitting beside them in the pews. - 4.
-The congregation has a statement of PURPOSE which is well-published throughout the congregation. - 5.
-The worship services are joyfully contempoary, yet traditionally based, with freedom to do things differently and spontaneously. - 6.
+The congregation has a statement of PURPOSE which is well-published throughout the congregation.

+- 5. The worship services are joyfully contempoary, yet traditionally based, with freedom to do things differently and spontaneously. - 6.
 The church The church has an organized prayer chain. - 7.
-The congregation provides several Bible studies.

-- 8. Music plays a focal role, with a children's choir, an adult choir, and if there is interest, a youth choir, a seniors' choir, a folk singing group and quartets. - 9.
+The congregation provides several Bible studies. - 8.
+Music plays a focal role, with a children's choir, an adult choir, and if there is interest, a youth choir, a seniors' choir, a folk singing group and quartets. - 9.
 People stick with the congregation because they develop a relationship with God, plus significant relationships with others in the church. - 10.
 The minister's spouse actively participates in the life of the congregation. - 11.
 The congregation intentionally within the first 36 hours to three weeks follows up one new people attending church services by letter a phone call, or a visit. - 12.
 The church offers a variety of programs in attempt to meet the various age and interest needs of the community. - 13.
 The congregation uses "friendship pads" weekly in the services of worship.
-(Friendship pads allow people to sign their names and to greet others in their pew by name.) - 14.
-The congregation keeps track of how many and who attends each service of worship.
+(Friendship pads allow people to sign their names and to greet others in their pew by name.)

+- 14. The congregation keeps track of how many and who attends each service of worship.
 Those who have missed several services of worship are contacted. - 15.
 When the parking lot is crowed, the key members of the congregation covenant to park outside the church parking lot.
 A few spaces in the parking lot, close to the building, are reserved for visitors. - 16.
 Members of the church are pastorally cared for by an organized lay ministry as well as by the pastor, e.g., a "shepherding"program. - 17.
 The congregation recognizes special events in members' lives such as births, anniversaries, graduations, and joining the church. - 18.
-Lay people play an active leadership role within the congregation, which includes taking part in the services of worship.
+Lay people play an active leadership role within the congregation, which includes taking part in the services of worship. - 19.
+The congregation emphasizes your activities. - 20.
+The congregation has a plan to reach people outside the congregation; for example, evangelistic Bible study, daily vacation Bible school.

-- 19. The congregation emphasizes your activities. - 20.
-The congregation has a plan to reach people outside the congregation; for example, evangelistic Bible study, daily vacation Bible school. - 21.
-The congregation intentionally attempts to get people to know each other; for example, pictures of new members, congregational dinners and socials.
+21. The congregation intentionally attempts to get people to know each other; for example, pictures of new members, congregational dinners and socials.

-The Church At the Edge
+256. The Church At the Edge